My one-emoji review of Apple Books

 Ghost in the machine: Apple edition

-Tonight, the Apple TV turned itself on (technically it woke up, as it actually doesn’t have an actual on/off switch) and started silently streaming music from my music library (the receiver that powers the speakers was off at the time–it does have an on/off switch).
+Tonight, the Apple TV turned itself on (technically it woke up, as it doesn’t have an actual on/off switch) and started silently streaming music from my music library (the receiver that powers the speakers was off at the time–it does have an on/off switch).

 The last time I streamed music on the Apple TV was…I don’t remember when, actually.
 More than six months ago, I’d guess.
 Maybe longer.
 And I’ve done it maybe twice or three times in total.